Isaac Herzog: President of Israel

 On 19 May 2021, Herzog announced his candidacy in the 2021 Israeli presidential election.
 On 2 June 2021, he was elected as president by the Knesset.
 He won more votes than any presidential candidate in Israel's history, receiving 87 votes compared to 26 for his opponent Miriam Peretz, and was sworn in on 7 July 2021, becoming the first son of a former Israeli president to also become president.

-In his inaugural speech as President of the State of Israel, on 7 July 2022, Herzog called for the healing of rifts in Israeli society and the building of bridges within Israel and between Israel and the Jewish Diaspora.
-Herzog said: “We must remember that it was baseless hatred that led to the destruction of the First and Second Temples.
+In his inaugural speech as President of the State of Israel, on 7 July 2021, Herzog called for the healing of rifts in Israeli society and the building of bridges within Israel and between Israel and the Jewish Diaspora.
+Herzog said: "We must remember that it was baseless hatred that led to the destruction of the First and Second Temples.
 The same baseless hatred, the same factionalism and polarization that claim such a heavy price from us—nowadays, and every day.
-The heaviest price of all is the erosion of our national resilience.”
+The heaviest price of all is the erosion of our national resilience."
 Herzog also emphasized the importance of confronting the climate crisis.

 Since entering the Israeli presidency, Herzog has conducted a number of major state visits.
 On 30 January 2022, Herzog conducted a historic state visit to the United Arab Emirates.
-In March 2022, Herzog embarked on a regional tour of neighboring Mediterranean states, taking in Greece, Cyprus, and a state visit to Turkey together with the First Lady, as the guests of President Recep Tayyip Erdoğan and his wife Emine.
-Following months of dialogue since Herzog’s election as president, the presidents met for a summit at the Presidential Complex in Ankara, symbolizing their countries’ desire to move on from a period of tense relations.
-During the visit, Herzog addressed the “baggage of the past,” which he said “never disappears of its own accord,” and underscored that the Israeli-Turkish relationship would be determined by both states’ actions.
+In March 2022, Herzog embarked on a regional tour of neighboring Mediterranean states, taking in Greece, Cyprus, and a state visit to Turkey together with First Lady Michal Herzog, as the guests of President Recep Tayyip Erdoğan and his wife Emine.
+Following months of dialogue since Herzog's election as president, the presidents met for a summit at the Presidential Complex in Ankara, symbolizing their countries' desire to move on from a period of tense relations.
+During the visit, Herzog addressed the "baggage of the past", which he said "never disappears of its own accord", and underscored that the Israeli-Turkish relationship would be determined by both states' actions.
 In the latter part of his Turkish visit, as part of a broader policy of strengthening relations with the Jewish Diaspora during foreign engagements, Herzog and his wife Michal visited the Istanbul Jewish community at the Neve Shalom Synagogue, the target of various terror attacks over the years.